This is a site about saying good-bye to old technology.

 I purchased a used C64 in 1992 to play games on.
 While I had no doubt the PC was the future, I enjoyed the large library of games available on the C64.

 In 1994, I purchased a 386-40 motherboard from a BBS friend, which I brought with me to college.
-(I reinstalled the 386DX-20 motherboard before I left.)
+(I reinstalled the 386DX-20 motherboard in my home system before I left.)

 College, and my larval phase